 The missing link in social software: Measurable business performance improvements

-Profound changes are underway.
+- Profound changes are underway.
 The current technologies support standard business processes but fail to support the dynamic informal communications needed for resolving exceptions.
-Employees need tools that enable them to navigate organisational boundaries, connect to the right people and accelerate exception resolution.
+Employees need tools that enable them to navigate organizational boundaries, connect to the right people and accelerate exception resolution.

 - Skeptics will finish last.
 Companies that want to successfully implement these tools should develop a strategy for deriving tangible operating performance improvements and achieving competitive advantage through the intelligent and targeted application of social software tools.

 - Focusing on adoption is a dead-end strategy.
 Adoption metrics have not historically addressed what matters most to employees, managers or executives.
 As long as adoption is the primary measure of success, resistance, at all levels, will likely block successful social software deployment.

 - Companies must be strategic.
 Social software, applied against the problem of exception handling, can directly and measurably impact operating metrics and improve business performance.